ValrynMilly/R20PLUS/README.md

 Further back end testing is required, there are still some features that have not been tested.

 ### Further Front End Testing
-Further testing using Xpaths is required in this project.
+Further testing using XPaths is required in this project.